English (United States)

 Holt County-Antelope

 NPPD plans to build approximately 27 miles of 345kV transmission line to accommodate current and projected future loads and provide additional reliability and enhanced resiliency in the north central Nebraska area.
+The project is now in Phase 2 of the routing and public involvement process.

 Purpose and Need